 Now, retinal is a relatively new cosmetic retinoid that appears in some studies to be just as effective as the medicine retinoic acid – but without the irritation and flakiness that is almost inevitable with the latter, especially when you first start using it.
 “It's a skin rejuvenator and works a treat to prevent and manage acne,” says cosmetic physician and author of The Face Bible Dr Raj Arora.

-Retinal is even less irritating than retinol, the long-established cosmetic retinoid.
-That is big news and the reason why people are going doolally over the ingredient.
+Retinal is less irritating than retinol.
+That is big news and the reason why formulators and skincare fans are loving the ingredient.
 Visibly skin-transforming but without any drawbacks?
 We’ll have some of that.

 How does retinal work in the skin?